conan-io/docs/tutorial/creating_packages/other_types_of_packages/header_only_packages.rst

 Header-only library with tests
 ------------------------------

-In the previous example, we saw why a recipe header-only library shouldn't declare the ``settings`` attribute, but sometimes the recipe needs them to build some executable, for example, for testing the library.
+In the previous example, we saw why a recipe for a header-only library shouldn't declare the ``settings`` attribute, but sometimes the recipe needs them to build some executable, for example, for testing the library.
 Nonetheless, the binary package of the header-only library should still be unique, so we are going to review how to achieve that.